gammapy/gammapy-meetings/dev-meetings/2025/2025-11-28/README.md

 # Gammapy Developer Meeting
  * Friday, November 28, 2025, at 2 pm (CET)
  * Gammapy Developer Meeting on Zoom (direct link on Slack)
-Attendees: Régis Terrier, Tomas Bylund, Kirsty Feijen, Quentin Remy, Daniel Morcuende, Fabio Pintore, Matthias Fuessling, Atreyee Sinha, Roberto Alexander Cerviñio Cortinez, Bruno Khelifi, Aritra
+Attendees: Régis Terrier, Tomas Bylund, Kirsty Feijen, Quentin Remy, Daniel Morcuende, Fabio Pintore, Matthias Fuessling, Atreyee Sinha, Roberto Alexander Cerviñio Cortinez, Bruno Khelifi, Aritra Gupta

 # Agenda
 ## General information

 ### Conferences
 * [SPIE 2026 conference](https://spie.org/conferences-and-exhibitions/astronomical-telescopes-and-instrumentation/presenters) (Copenhagen, 5-10 July): the abstract submission deadline is December, 3rd.
 KF is potentially interested to present Gammapy there.
-* Numerical methods conf in greece.
-AS will submit abstract soon (deadline is Monday 1 December)
+* Numerical methods conference in Greece.
+AS will submit Gammapy abstract soon (deadline is Monday 1 December)
 * Indian multimessenger community organisation starting up, AS will present Gammapy there next week.

 BK reminds everyone there is a dedicated repository to collect presentations about Gammapy.

 ### Gammapy 2.0 paper
 Bi-weekly meetings on Fridays at 10:30.
-Next meeting 12:th of December.
-Everyone is invited to look at the existing draft in a [dedicated repository](https://github.com/gammapy/gammapy-2.0-paper/wiki/Possible-skeleton-for-the-paper).
+Next meeting 12th of December.
+Everyone is invited to look at the existing draft in a [dedicated repository](https://github.com/gammapy/gammapy-2.0-paper/wiki/Possible-skeleton-for-the-paper) and assign themselves if they wish.

 ### Bruno said something needs to be run manually??
 Didn't catch it.